MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 >1.
 If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
 >2.
 If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.

->**Note**: If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot and Search**.
+>**Note**: If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot, Microsoft Search and other M365 surfaces**.
 The workaround is to remove the user from the '_Can Read_' user criteria at the article level.

 If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Microsoft Entra ID provisioned users or Non-AAD users.